reece16/LA/README.md

 🔗 **[Why visual analytics?](https://cdn2.hubspot.net/hubfs/2383378/Tableau%20Whitepaper%20-%20Why%20Visual%20Analytics.pdf?t=1520904633993) \(Optional reading\)**

-❓ Please consider the following questions when you annotate the readings:
+❓ Please consider the following questions when you annotate the readings in [hypothes.is](https://hypothes.is/login):

 &nbsp;&nbsp;&nbsp;&nbsp; 💭  What are the differences between data visualization and visual analytics?